treytallent/Bootstrap4-Custom-Carousels/readme.md

 Live preview https://subtle-elf-f0dcbc.netlify.app

+Made for the website of Murdoch University's annual creative media showcase

 ## Setup

 HTML head must follow the same format as index.html i.e Bootstrap then TinySlider then custom CSS and JS